Lululemon’s First Dog Product Is Actually A Clever TikTok Hack

 As it happens, the Lululemon store guy was right: The brand’s City Adventurer Backpack Nano is a certified TikTok hit, with several videos (usually set to Madonna’s “Material Girl,”) depicting fellow

 insane genius dog parents clipping the mini pack to their pup’s harness.
-(Usually Wild One’s padded version for extra style points.)
-Aside from cuteness overload, the pack offers equal parts function and form; the compact size (about the size of a Shake Shack burger) is light enough for small breeds like mine but can still fit everything from a Stasher bag of treats to a tennis ball.
+Aside from cuteness overload, the pack offers equal parts function and form; the compact size (about the size of a burger) is light enough for small breeds like mine but can still fit everything from a bag of treats to a tennis ball.
 (And while the bag seems like an athleisure equivalent to 2020's micro purse trend, humans also like the backpack-slash-keychain.
-Reviewers mentioned using it to store delicate jewelry at the gym or while traveling or to hold keys and loose change.)
+Reviewers mentioned using it to store delicate jewellery at the gym or while traveling or to hold keys and loose change.)

 @itsbellakunkel Material dog just living his best life #lululemondog #lululemondogbackpack #nycdog #dogsofnyc #materialdog #materialgirl #bestfriends #animals ♬ Material Girl - Madonna

-At $34, it’s admittedly pricey for the amount of backpack you get — which isn’t much.
+At $39, it’s admittedly pricey for the amount of backpack you get — which isn’t much.
 However, as many other reviewers mentioned, you can't put a price on the joy that this mini backpack sparks.
-(Besides, I'd also like to think that Miso loves twinning with his mom's Lululemon 'fits.)
-In addition to the OG City Adventurer backpack, Lululemon has Mini (read: small) and Micro (even smaller) versions of the bestselling bag in a variety of colorways.
-For now, the Nano is only available in black, but free idea: The internet would most certainly break if Lululemon ever collabed with Wild One on a rainbow of mini dog packs...
+(Besides, I'd also like to think that Miso loves twinning with his mum's Lululemon 'fits.)